 The type and amount of compensation for each NEO is determined after considering a variety of factors, including the executive's position and level of responsibility within our organization, comparative market data and other external market-based factors.
-The Personnel and Compensation Committee (the "P&C Committee" or "Committee"), uses this information when establishing compensation in order to achieve a comprehensive package that emphasizes pay-for-performance and is competitive in the marketplace.
-For 2021, the pay mix at target for the CEO and other NEOs is displayed below.
+The Committee, uses this information when establishing compensation in order to achieve a comprehensive package that emphasizes pay-for-performance and is also competitive in the marketplace.
+For 2022, the pay mix at target for the CEO and other NEOs is displayed below.